People prefer to stay away from investing due to one of the following reasons;

 The pessimist believes that investing is gambling.
 They assume that it is risky and they are more likely to lose their savings when invested, so they stay away from it.

-Given the increasing life expectancy, people are now living longer and spending more number of years in retirement than before.
+Given the increasing life expectancy, people are now living longer and spending more years in retirement than before.
 Running out of money during retirement could have a devastating impact on their lifestyle and family.

 The second type also believes that investing is gambling.